digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/topic-4-2-graphics.rst

 |CodingEx| **Coding Exercise**

-Open the ``GraphicsDemo`` program and examine the code that has been provided.
+Open the ``E01GraphicsDemo`` program and examine the code that has been provided.
 It shows you how to use standard colors as well as custom colors of your choosing.
 Use the `StdDraw API <https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html>`_ to complete the exercises at the bottom of the program.

 Mouse and Keyboard